Tramadol Review: The Best Opioid for Pain?

 Oxycodone was found to be the more effective treatment, because pain relief was similar between both drugs but oxycodone caused significantly less nausea than tramadol (28% vs. 44%).

-A more recent clinical trial published in the Pharmacology journal found similar results between the two drugs: both tramadol and oxycodone were equally effective at reducing pain in breast cancer patients, but in this study there was no difference in side effect rates.
+clinical trial published in the Pharmacology journal reported that tramadol and oxycodone were equally effective at reducing pain in breast cancer patients, but in this study there was no difference in side effect rates.

 In 2017, the FDA issued a notice that tramadol was restricted for use in children and adolescents.

-It seems logical for parents to weigh all non-opioid pain relief options for their children or adolescents given the side effect profile of opioids.
+It seems logical for parents to speak with their pediatrician about non-opioid pain relief options for their children and adolescents given the side effect profile of opioids.

 How Does Tramadol Work?

-One secondary benefit of tramadol as an analgesic is that it also may improve serotonin levels, which can contribute positively to mood and reduce subjective pain.
-The StatPearls publication details that tramadol blocks reuptake of serotonin, which increases circulating levels.
-This is the same mechanism of action of selective serotonin reuptake inhibitor (SSRI) drugs like Prozac which are commonly prescribed for depression.
+One secondary benefit of tramadol as an analgesic is that it also may improve serotonin levels, which can contribute positively to mood and further reduce pain.

 A more in-depth medical review of tramadol published in the CNS Drugs journal explains that the drug is different from other opioids due to a variety of effects it has on biochemical processes in the body, including its ability to suppress nerve conduction and block voltage-gated sodium ion channels, which contribute to pain.